dmkaplan2000/ConnMatTools/README.md

 ## Description

-ConnMatTools collects several different methods for analyzing and working with connectivity matrices in R.  Though primarily oriented towards marine larval dispersal, many of the methods are general and useful for terrestrial systems as well.
+Collects several different methods for analyzing and working with connectivity matrices in R.  Though primarily oriented towards marine larval dispersal, many of the methods are general and useful for terrestrial systems as well.